KmtvB/one-more-to-do/Readme.md

 ## Features
 * Pages as groups, pages can have title
 * Deleting tasks
-* The rest is the same as others app has
+* The rest is the same as others apps have
 ## Build&Run
-1. `clone repo`
+1. clone repo
 2. `npm install`
 3. wait eternity
 4. `npm start`